drghirlanda/alex/Docs/AlexManual.md

   the `MaxResponses` value in `Parameters.csv` will be looked up.
   If `MaxResponses` is not set there, it is given a default value of 1.

-The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used for instructions and other messages.
+- The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used for instructions and other messages.

-- The **Test** parameter, if set to `1`, skips instructions and acquisition of demographic information.
-It is meant to quickly start the experiment during development.
+- **AskID** determines whether the subject is asked to provide an ID code.
+(This can be useful to give credit.)

+- **AskAge** and **AskSex** do what you think they do.

+- **AskRace** asks subjects to check their own 'race or ethnicity' according to U.S. National Insitutes of Health classification.
+(This is not fully NIH compliament, however, because PEBL does not have a dialog box where you can check multiple items, as NIH would require to list more than one 'race or ethnicity.')

 - **Log** is a toggle for the logging feature, which records runtime messages for each subject, in files named the same as corresponding